 - Student center

-- Campus landmark, i.e statue
+- Campus landmark, such as a statue

-- At least one residence hall
+- At least one residence hall, usually a freshman dorm

 - Outdoor area